 In 2011, RespireRx conducted a re-evaluation of its strategic focus and determined that clinical development in the area of respiratory disorders, particularly sleep apnea and drug-induced respiratory depression, provided the most cost-effective opportunities for potential rapid development and commercialization of RespireRx's compounds.
 Accordingly, RespireRx narrowed its clinical focus at that time and sidelined other avenues of scientific inquiry.
-This re-evaluation provided the impetus for RespireRx's acquisition of Pier Pharmaceuticals, Inc. ("Pier") in August 2012.
+This re-evaluation provided the impetus for RespireRx's acquisition of Pier Pharmaceuticals, Inc. ("Pier") in August 2012, as described below.
 RespireRx and its wholly-owned subsidiary, Pier, are collectively referred to herein as the "Company."

-The Company has continued to implement this strategic focus, notwithstanding a change in management in March 2013, including seeking the capital to fund such efforts.
+The Company has continued to implement this strategic focus, notwithstanding a change in management in March 2013, and has continued its efforts to obtain the capital necessary to fund the clinical efforts.
 As a result of the Company's scientific discoveries and the acquisition of strategic, exclusive license agreements, management believes that the Company is now a leader in developing drugs for respiratory disorders, particularly sleep apneas and drug-induced respiratory depression.